 Northampton gained its first charter in 1189.
 (A charter was a document granting the townspeople certain rights).
 Richard I gave the charter in return for money.
 In 1215 Northampton was given its first mayor.

 Medieval Northampton had weekly markets.
 By the early 13th century they were held in the present Market Place.
 There were also fairs in Northampton.
 In the Middle Ages, a fair was like a market but it was held only once a year for a few days and it would attract buyers and sellers from all over the Midlands.

 The main industry in Medieval Northampton was making wool.
 It was woven and dyed in Northampton.
 The importance of the wool industry is shown by street names such as Mercers Row (a mercer was a dealer in fine cloth), The Drapery, and Woolmonger Street.
 The first shoemaker was mentioned in the early 13th century but there were shoemakers in all Medieval towns.
 There is no evidence that shoemaking was a major industry in Northampton until much later.

 St Andrews Priory (a small abbey) was built about 1100 in Broad Street.
-Delamere Abbey was built in 1145.
+The Abbey of St. Marie de la pré was built in 1145.
 In the 13th century, friars arrived in Northampton.
 Friars were like monks but instead of withdrawing from the world, they went out to preach.
 There were several orders of friars in Northampton.
 The Franciscans were called grey friars because of their grey costumes.
 There were also Dominicans or black friars in Northampton and Austin friars.